Home » Koh Mak » Activities

 For such a laid back and peaceful island, Koh Mak still has plenty of things to do.

 At sea, activities range from lazy snorkeling trips and fun dives over at Koh Rang to some more serious exploration further afield at the wrecks near Koh Chang.
-You can also kayak out to the offshore islands or visit them all in one day on a more leisurely private speedboat tour.
+You can also kayak out to the offshore islands or visit them all in a 1/2 day leisurely private speedboat tour.

 Back on land, renting a bicycle or indeed a motorbike is a fun way to explore the island – there’s a maze of tracks, trails and even a couple of deserted beaches.